Home Contents Search FAQ Feedback Contact Us Help

 Computational Fluid Dynamics, or in this specific case, computational fluid mixing is a very powerful tool when experimentation is either not possible, dangerous, or too expensive.

 Ask Post Mixing for a quote on CFD experiments for your process and reactor.
 We are not limited to mixing tanks.
-We can also do static mixers and mixing in pipes, etc. and even subjects like mixing honey in your tea (coming soon).
+We can also do static mixers and mixing in pipes, etc. and even subjects like mixing honey in your tea.

-If this is what you are looking for, click on the [Up] link and fill out the form or go directly to the form.
+If this is what you are looking for, please fill out the Contact Us form .
 We will get back to you as soon as possible.

 Click here for more CFD and CFM examples.